ITesserakt/Stonks-game/docs/tui.md

 ***

-But what if you need to setup label color or button's action?
+But what if you need to set the label color or button's action?

 We don't have any variables, so how it's possible?